 - Please make sure you have set up Scheduled Jobs daily correctly.

-- Gzip and mysqldump are required for backup tool to work in UseResponse properly.
+- Gzip and mysqldump are required for the backup tool to work in UseResponse properly.

 - On the first step choose Dropbox API;